 Vaccine Provider List

-Beginning the week of January 11, Texas will direct most COVID-19 vaccines received to large sites or hubs around the state to vaccinate more than 100,000 people.
 Vaccine hubs aim to provide more vaccines quicker and easier.
-Texas vaccine supply is limited (but more arrives every week) and it will take time to vaccinate all.
+Texas vaccine supply is limited (but more arrives each week) and it will take time to vaccinate all.

 For all Texas COVID-19 vaccine information, go to dshs.texas.gov/coronavirus/immunize/vaccine.aspx